AustinShoalCreek.com

 Second Question: What does this site hope to achieve?

 A: 1.
 To obtain a verified answer as to why low lying and narrow bridges along Shoal Creek don't experience routine overtopping.
-2. To determine wether the W 6th St and W 5th St bridges require dredging.

 The discovery and answer(s) can be posted on this site to promote Shoal Creek and Keep Austin Weird.